-The Round River Baking process begins with selecting grains and flours that support the ideals of the Round River philosophy - fresh, organic, and grown and milled in our own region.
-Our flour comes from Central Milling, a leading national producer of organic artisan baking flours located down the road in Logan, Utah.
-While Central Milling's flours blend crops of wheat from a very wide area, it includes the vast majority of the organic wheat grown in this wheat-rich part of the Intermountain West.
-We also are working on getting whole grains from specific local farmers...as well as sourcing local honey, eggs, and fresh locally roasted coffee (for our double-chocolate-salted-rye-cookies).
+The Round River Baking process begins with selecting grains and flours that support the ideals of the Round River philosophy - fresh, grown and milled in our own region, and nearly all organic.
+Our flours primarily come from Central Milling, a leading producer of organic artisan baking flours located down the road in Logan, Utah.
+While Central Milling's flours blend crops of wheat from a very wide area, it includes the majority of the organic wheat grown in this wheat-rich part of the Intermountain West.
+We also are working on getting whole grains from specific local farmers...as well as sourcing local fresh roasted coffee, making use of quinoa and oats grown and processed in S.E.
+Idaho, and more...

 With our select ingredients, the majority of our breads go through a 3-day process that begins with preparing a traditional levain, using a natural culture of wild yeast and bacteria.
 The levain grows overnight and is mixed with the remaining ingredients for each dough on the second day.
-These doughs ferment slowly, developing flavor and texture over time, and are then divided and shaped into loaves by hand that are placed in a cold room to extend their fermentation over a second night.
+These doughs ferment slowly, developing flavor and texture over time, and are divided and then shaped into loaves by hand and placed in a cold room to extend their fermentation over a second night.

 ...A few additional things are worth noting about the breads from Round River Baking: